DragonPG2000/Cancer/Readme.md

 - `--model`: Name of the model file to be used for inference (choose between `v1,v2,v3,ensemble`)
 - `--threshold`: The threshold value you want to use
 - `--csv`: The path to save the inference results for the test set as a csv (default:`inference_results.csv`)
 - `--override`: If provided as True, the model will use the threshold provided in the command line argument instead of the best threshold (default: `False`)
+- `--hairremoval`: If provided as True, Hair removal will be applied to all images (Default: `False`)

 Example command:
 ```bash